 Purpose of Root Cause Analysis

-The lack of definition is not necessarily a bad thing.
-What’s important is to understand the goals and purpose of root cause analysis:
+The lack of definitive guidance from regulatory agencies is not necessarily a bad thing.
+To arrive at "what is a root cause analysis" may be easier if we discuss the intent of the activity.
+What’s most important for us to understand are the goals and purpose of root cause analysis:

 - Understand why the safety event happened;

 - Establish precursors to danger; and

 With varying levels of success, different aviation SMS will accomplish these goals.
 Organizations may use:

 Understanding the specific goals of root cause analysis will allow safety managers to be more effective in establishing root causes in their reactive risk management activities.